 More info »

 2. CAA members who have obtained a library card may check out up to 20 books at a time.
 Loan periods vary, depending on the type of material borrowed, the status of the borrower, and the loan policy of the individual unit.
 Interlibrary loans are not permitted.
-Visitors can also use the materials on-site for free, without obtaining a library card.
-A visitor must present a valid form of identification to the circulation desk and will be given a day pass.
+Visitors who are not eligible for a library card may be eligible to use library materials on-site by obtaining a day pass.
 Day passes do not allow visitors to borrow books.
+Contact the Privileges Desk for more information on day passes.

 For more information, please visit the UC Berkeley library website. »